ludwigwittgenstein2/supermarket_elasticsearch/README.md

 ----
 ####                                    by Rick Rejeleene

-Software  written for my M.S dissertation in Computer Science.
+This software was written for my M.S dissertation in Computer Science.
+I was immensely benefited by guidance of Dr. Joan Peckham, Dept. Chair of Computer Science and Statistics.

-My Problem Statement --
+#### My Problem Statement:

 I was given a random dataset on supermarket dataset.
 Using the dataset, help a small business to understand about their customers and a method to test revenue improvement.

+Challenges:

+Large-Dataset
+Which tools to use to solve this problem?
+Apply Software Engineering Methods
+Time-Deadline

-My questions were:
+My Immediate questions:

 a) How would I use Software Engineering, Business knowledge to solve this problem?